KPushpaja/Group-4/README.md

  From an economic perspective, this analysis can inform procurement and inventory decisions, ensuring that high-demand products are well-stocked while reducing overstock of slower-moving items.
 It can also help the Department of Liquor Control and local retailers design targeted promotions or strategic partnerships with key suppliers to maximize sales and efficiency.

- From a cultural and social viewpoint, identifying the most popular types of alcoholic beverages can shed light on changing consumption patterns for example, whether customers are shifting toward local craft products, premium spirits, or specific categories like wine or beer.
+ From a cultural and social viewpoint, identifying the most popular types of alcoholic beverages can shed light on changing consumption patterns, for example, whether customers are shifting toward local craft products, premium spirits, or specific categories like wine or beer.

 You want to:
 - Group sales by item and supplier